Photography Workshop & Tour InfoChuck Haney Photo Workshops

 I’ve put together another exciting photo workshop schedule with something special for all tastes and seasons.
-Mostly, we concentrate of landscape photography with a dose of wildlife and cityscapes.
-From the snowy and icy wonders the Canadian Rockies in winter followed by spring in the desert, the great plains and mountains of America in summer and ending in autumn colors of Glacier National Park, UP Michigan and Ireland I will plan trips that take advantage of the season and give us the best opportunity for successful and inspiring images.
+Mostly, we concentrate of landscape photography with a dose of wildlife, birding and cityscapes.
+From the Rocky Mountains of Montana, to unique American locations like the Pacific Coast, Mount Rainier, Teddy Roosevelt, Glacier, and Death Valley National Parks, I plan trips that take advantage of the season and give us the best opportunity for successful and inspiring images.
+I am also hosting several exciting European tours with upcoming trips to Iceland, Ireland and Portugal.

-I have been leading these workshops classes for nearly 20 years.
-See why I have a loyal following that keeps coming back.
+I have been leading these workshops classes for over 20 years.
+See why I have such a loyal following that keeps coming back.

 I can’t wait for you to join me on these exciting new photo workshop adventures! ~ Chuck